Aleksandra Krunić: 2015: Wimbledon third round

 Before the 2015 season, Krunić won an ITF title in Ankara in late December as a top seed, saving a few match points en route.
 In Shenzhen, she qualified and then in second round won against Anna Schmiedlová, rallying from 3–6, 2–5 and saving match points.
 In the quarterfinal, eventual champion Simona Halep was better in straight sets.
-At the Australian Open, Krunić played her first Grand Slam event without qualifying, and was beaten in first round by Lauren Davis.
+At the Australian Open, Krunić played her first major event without qualifying, and was beaten in first round by Lauren Davis.
 She beat Schmiedlová in Acapulco again, but lost her next four matches on hardcourt.
 In Prague on clay, she upset Mirjana Lučić-Baroni, but lost narrowly to Yanina Wickmayer.
 At the French Open, she lost to Yulia Putintseva.

 Krunić started grass-court season playing in Birmingham, where she qualified for main draw and beat Heather Watson in first round, but lost next to Svetlana Kuznetsova.
 She then had her best result of the year in terms of importance, as she reached the third round of Wimbledon with wins over 19th seed Sara Errani and former world No. 11, Roberta Vinci.
 She lost to Venus Williams in straight sets.

 Krunić returned to clay playing at the Bucharest Open where she reached the quarterfinals.
 She beat Elizaveta Kulichkova and Roberta Vinci again, losing just two games, but lost to Polona Hercog.
-However, she didn't win a match at her next six tournaments, including US Open loss to Danka Kovinic.
+However, she didn't win a match at her next six tournaments, including US Open loss to Danka Kovinić.
 She also played doubles alongside Janković and they reached third round but lost match for quarterfinal against fourth seeds Dellacqua and Shvedova, as they led 6–2, 4–2 and also 4–2 in third set.

 She won her first match since six-match losing streak in Tashkent Open, beating Anett Kontaveit but lost to Jovanovski.
 At the next tournament in Linz, she won five matches to reach her third quarterfinal of the year.
 She won three qualifying rounds, including wins over Anastasija Sevastova and Kaia Kanepi, to reach the main draw.
 There she defeated previous month's US Open finalist, Roberta Vinci (for the third time in only five months) and Mona Barthel, before losing to eventual champion Anastasia Pavlyuchenkova.
 She played at next event in Moscow but lost to Lesia Tsurenko.

 Krunić reached a new career-high ranking of No. 62 in July, but finished the year at No. 96.